User Authentication: Everything You Need to Know

 User Authentication vs. User Authorization

-Authorization and authentication are generally used interchangeably, but they are different processes serving the sole purpose of protecting your website from harmful and malicious attacks.
+Authorization and authentication are generally used interchangeably, but they are very different processes serving the sole purpose of protecting your website from harmful and malicious attacks.

 Methods of User Authentication